 "I TEACH CHILDREN!”

 If you are called to teach, then you should be prepared to teach students, not content.
-As a matter of fact, there is a long list of things that you need to check off, before you can effectively address content.
-Such as:
+As a matter of fact, there is a long list of things that you need to check off before you can effectively address content, including:

 In other words, until you focus on the student, they won't focus on the content.
 Until a principal knows that you understand this concept, your knowledge of the content is irrelevant to them.